Eason940214/Eason940214.ncu.cc/Team23_112707003_PEER_REVIEW.md

 ### D1.
 What went well in the team's collaboration?

 > *Your answer (2–4 sentences):*
+Although we faced initial friction and a disjointed task allocation as a randomly formed team of strangers, our mid-project scope adjustment went remarkably well.
+Once we realized the coding overlap in our core modules, the team demonstrated great agility by adapting to a newly decoupled workflow.
+Everyone highly respected the revised task boundaries, allowing my teammates to focus on stabilizing the primary queries while I independently spearheaded the Task 6 extension.
 ---

 ### D2.
 What would you do differently if you did this project again?